takgeunOh/takgeunOh/README.md

 ### Hi there 👋
 My name is Takgeun-Oh, graduated from Sejong University, and my major is Data Science.
-<br>I am studying the front-end and back-ends for fullstack developer.
+<br>I am studying the front-end and back-end for fullstack developer.

 Interest
 - Web developer 👨‍💻